Tungsten Market Size and Share

 Tungsten Market Analysis by Mordor Intelligence

-The Tungsten Market size is estimated at 141.02 kilotons in 2026, and is expected to reach 177 kilotons by 2031, at a CAGR of 4.65% during the forecast period (2026-2031).
+The Tungsten Market size was valued at 134.75 kilotons in 2025 and is estimated to grow from 141.02 kilotons in 2026 to reach 177 kilotons by 2031, at a CAGR of 4.65% during the forecast period (2026-2031).
 Structural shifts in precision manufacturing, defense procurement, and next-generation energy storage are sustaining demand even when commodity prices soften.
 Wire continues to dominate in electrical-discharge machining and high-temperature furnaces, while tubes post the fastest growth as aerospace OEMs specify tungsten-alloy nozzles for hypersonic propulsion.
 Tungsten carbide retains a majority share thanks to cutting-tool applications, yet chemicals such as ammonium paratungstate and tungsten hexafluoride are expanding swiftly on the back of semiconductor and battery usage.
 Vertically integrated Chinese suppliers are broadening their reach, but recyclers in Vietnam, Rwanda, and India are easing supply-chain risk for Western buyers.
 Rising regulatory pressure on dust exposure and export-quota uncertainty are moderating the pace but have not derailed the long-term trajectory of the tungsten market.

 Key Report Takeaways